aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-Add an HTTP2 route that matches based on exact path, method, scheme, header, and query parameter:
+Add an HTTP2 route that matches based on exact path, method, scheme, headers, and query parameters:

 ```ts
 router.addRoute('route-http2', {